notwaldorf/notwaldorf.github.com/_posts/2015-08-06-styling-the-dome.markdown

 so that you can change that particular style.
 Now you, as the user of a custom element no longer need to know _how_ that element is implemented.
 You are given the list of things you can style, and you're set.

 The code examples use Polymer, which is what I work on, and what I use to write custom elements.
-The full code, if you want to play along is [here](http://jsbin.com/qubila/edit?html,output) (there's an embedded JSBin at the bottom of this post, but you know, spoilers).
+The full code, if you want to play along, is [here](http://jsbin.com/qubila/edit?html,output) (there's an embedded JSBin at the bottom of this post, but you know, spoilers).

 ## First, a shiny button
 So, here's our button.
 It has a bunch of nested silly things, because why not.
 Who knows how the native `<input>` actually looks like.
 Maybe it's `divs` all the way down.
 Maybe it's spiders.
 It's probably spiders.